Clayton Patterson: Tattoo

 In 1986 Patterson and Ari Roussimoff created the Tattoo Society of New York with the assistance of Elsa Rensaa.
 Roussimoff left the Society in 1989, and its leadership was carried on by Patterson and Rensaa.
 In 1997, Wes Wood, L.E.S.
 City Councilwoman Kathryn Freed, and Patterson worked successfully to make tattooing once again legal in NYC.
 After tattooing was made legal in 1997, Steve Bonge, Wes Wood, Butch Garcia became the founders and owners of the NYC International Tattoo Convention, held in the historic Roseland Ballroom; from the start, Patterson was hired as an organizer and manager.
 For the first 10 years of the convention, Rensaa, who had tattooed at 161 Essex since 1986 (retired), designed and printed the invitation cards and posters.

 Photography

-In 1972, Rensaa gave Patterson his first camera and in 1980 he began photographing life in the Lower East Side of New York City.
+In 1972, Rensaa gave Patterson his first camera and in 1980 he began photographing life on the Lower East Side of Manhattan.
 In 1985, Patterson began photographing kids from the neighborhood in front of his front door.
 Over the years, he has taken hundreds of photos, and displaying them on his "Hall of Fame" in his storefront window.
 As more photographs appeared in the window, more kids demanded their photo be taken in front the graffiti covered door.
 Says Patterson:

 The photos were later collected in "Clayton Patterson's Front Door Book" (2009, O.H.W.O.W.
 Press, Miami).